This article will describe in detail all about the Militarisation Of Space.

 - India has no intention of getting into an arms race in outer space.
 India has always held that space must be utilised for peaceful purposes only.

 - India does not support the weaponization of Outer Space and actively supports international efforts to reinforce the safety and security of space-based assets.

 - India maintains that Outer space is the shared heritage of mankind and it is the responsibility of all space-faring countries to safeguard and foster the benefits flowing from developments made in space technology and its applications for all.
 India is a party to all the major international treaties connected with Outer Space.

-- India already implements many Transparency and Confidence Building Measures (TCBMs) – including registering space objects with the UN register, pre-launch notifications, measures in harmony with the UN Space Mitigation Guidelines, participation in Inter Agency Space Debris Coordination (IADC) activities with regard to space debris management, undertaking SOPA (Space Object Proximity Awareness and COLA (Collision Avoidance).
+- India already implements many Transparency and Confidence Building Measures (TCBMs) – including registering space objects with the United Nations (UN) register, pre-launch notifications, measures in harmony with the UN Space Mitigation Guidelines, participation in Inter-Agency Space Debris Coordination (IADC) activities with regard to space debris management, undertaking SOPA (Space Object Proximity Awareness and COLA (Collision Avoidance).

 - Analysis and numerous international cooperation activities, including hosting the UN-affiliated Centre for Space and Science Technology Education in Asia and Pacific.

 - India has been taking part in all sessions of the UN Committee on the Peaceful Uses of Outer Space.

 - India supported UNGA resolution 69/32 on No First Placement of Weapons in Outer Space.